Cambridge SCA

-Cambridge SCA (Cambridge Student Community Action) is a registered charity that provides community volunteering opportunities for students at the University of Cambridge in England.
-The organization facilitates various projects aimed at serving the local community.
-Cambridge SCA manages ten internal projects, each led by student project leaders, which focus on areas such as education and support for children and the elderly.In addition to these internal projects, Cambridge SCA collaborates with external organizations, including Cambridge Carbon Footprint, Headway, and Cambridge Rape Crisis Centre to offer additional volunteering opportunities.
+Cambridge SCA (Cambridge Student Community Action) is a registered charity which facilitates community volunteering opportunities for the students of the University of Cambridge in England.
+Projects typically serve the local community.
+Cambridge SCA runs 10 of its own 'Internal Projects', each led by student Project Leaders.
+These include educational projects and projects to help children and elderly people.
+Additionally, they offer volunteering opportunities through external organizations, such as Cambridge Carbon Footprint, Headway, and the Cambridge Rape Crisis Centre.

 History

 Cambridge SCA became a registered charity in 1972.
 It is one of the longest-running student charity organizations affiliated with the University of Cambridge.

 Organization

 Cambridge SCA is managed by a student committee, a board of trustees (including three members from the student committee), and a body of representatives.
 Project Leaders oversee their respective projects with support from the student committee.
 Two staff members handle the daily operations of the charity and serve as the first point of contact for volunteers, committee members, and community members seeking assistance from SCA projects.

 Elections for the student committee occur at the Annual General Meeting, held at the end of Cambridge's Lent term.